Sharathpd14/Apache-Spark/01_Introduction/01_overview.md

 ---

 Imagine a food delivery guy working in a busy city.
 He wants to deliver orders as fast as possible.
-Instead of going back to the restaurant each time, he smartly loads multiple orders into his memory (bag) first and then delivers them efficiently.
+Instead of going back to the restaurant each time, he smartly loads multiple orders into his bag (memory) first and then delivers them efficiently.

 ![Image](https://github.com/user-attachments/assets/b42e0e88-ce7c-4c75-b772-330f986ea311)